Construction and Program Orientation

 Construction Equipment Applications

-Study of the types and uses of construction equipment.
+Provides a study of the types and uses of construction equipment.
 Productivity issues including cycle time, operational efficiency, and proper equipment selection and sizing will be covered in depth.
 Additional topics include earthwork estimating, equipment financial issues, equipment and site safety, and an examination of the similarities and differences between equipment utilized in the various sectors of construction.
-(Formerly BCM 201) 3 Credits (3 Lecture) Prerequisite(s): BCM115 and BCM125 and MTH180.
+3 Credits (3 Lecture) Prerequisite(s): BCM280.

 Theory and application of operations utilized in the construction process.
 Techniques include taping, differential leveling, laying off vertical and horizontal angles, open and closed traverse surveys, topographic surveys, and construction control surveys.
-(Formerly BCM 202) 3 Credits (1 Lecture - 6 Lab) Prerequisite(s): BCM115 and MTH180.
+3 Credits (1 Lecture - 6 Lab) Prerequisite(s): BCM115 and MTH180.

 Computers in Construction

-Introduction to the use of the microcomputer for construction applications.
+Introduction to the use of relative technologies for construction applications.
 Course work combines construction-related software programs and real-world information to generate building design, construction estimates, and project schedules.
 Study also includes using the personal computer for construction organization duties using word processing, presentation, spreadsheet and database applications.
 Construction-related business software is used and evaluated.
-(Formerly BCM 255) 3 Credits (1 Lecture - 6 Lab) Prerequisite(s): BCM115 and BCM125.
+3 Credits (1 Lecture - 6 Lab) Prerequisite(s): BCM270 and BCM280.

 Construction Documents and Specifications

 Interpretation and composition of construction documents including bidding documents, contract documents, and project manuals.
 The function of the specifications from various points of view are analyzed with particular emphasis on how the specifier and contractor relate to the documents.
 Multiple types of writing exercises develop an understanding of the core concepts as well as provide practice composing construction documents.
-(Formerly BCM 300) 3 Credits (3 Lecture) Prerequisite(s): BCM240 and ENL201 and SPC101 or BCM240 and ENL201 and SPC201.
+3 Credits (3 Lecture) Prerequisite(s): BCM115 and BCM125 and ENL201 and SPC101 or BCM115 and BCM125 and ENL201 and SPC201.
 (Writing Enriched)

 Standard construction estimating from conceptual estimates to project award.
 Areas of construction estimating from general conditions to punch list items are introduced.
 Discussion also includes how construction estimating is affected by building codes, zoning regulations, and other constraints.
 Course work draws upon all acquired knowledge for production of residential and light commercial building estimates.
-(Formerly BCM 250) 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BCM220 and BCM230 and BCM240 and MTH182.
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BCM115 and BCM125 and MTH180.

 Advanced Estimating and Cost Control

-Advanced topics that expand on previous course work to provide a comprehensive understanding of the construction costing process.
-Study includes reviewing project selection criteria, quantity take-off, pricing, subcontractor bid analysis, cash flow forecasting, and historical cost analysis.
-The private and public bidding environments are compared and contrasted.
-(Formerly BCM 410) 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BCM270 and BCM280.
-Fall Only.
+This course builds on previous course work and expands the concepts to provide a comprehensive understanding of the construction costing process.
+The course includes reviewing project selection criteria, quantity take-off, pricing, subcontractor bid analysis, cash flow forecasting, and historical cost analysis.
+The private and public bidding environments are compared and contrasted 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BCM220 and BCM240.

 Mechanical and Electrical Systems for Buildings

-Basic study of electrical, plumbing and HVAC systems used in residential, commercial and industrial buildings.
+Provide basic knowledge of electrical, plumbing and HVAC systems used in residential, commercial and industrial buildings.
 Emphasis on advantages and disadvantages of various systems, and how their design and installation integrates into the management of the building process.
 Particular attention is given to soliciting and managing mechanical and electrical subcontractors.
-(Formerly BCM 302) 3 Credits (3 Lecture) Prerequisite(s): BCM270 and BCM280.
-Fall Only.
+3 Credits (3 Lecture) Prerequisite(s): BCM220 and BCM240.

 Construction Structural Analysis and Design